Why Do We Get Mad at People for No Reason?

 - personal problems, such as missing a promotion at work or relationship difficulties

-- a problem caused by another person such as cancelling plans
+- a pain caused by another person, such as cancelling plans

 - an event like lousy traffic or getting in a car accident

 - memories of a traumatic or enraging event